Solar Heating System - Version 4

 OK!
 On first thought, that sounds pretty questionable.
 But, think about it a little further.
 You'll see some real benefits from this medium!

-For discussion's sake, consider a house that has a fairly steep roof and is oriented so that the main roof ridge is east-to-west.
+For discussion's sake, consider a house like the Chalet-style house which I designed and built in 1974, which has a fairly steep roof and is oriented so that the main roof ridge is east-to-west.
 This means that there is a large, steep, south-facing area of the roof.
-Now consider mounting two by fours, on top of the roof, ON EDGE, from the roof ridge to the eave.
+Now consider mounting long standard two by fours, on top of the roof, ON EDGE, vertically, from the roof ridge to the eave, spaced 24 inches on center.
 Next, get or make a bunch of sections of a modified version of metal corrugated roofing.
 The edges of these pieces are modified in a way to arrange for a final lip outward.
-The idea is that the piece will fit between the two by fours you attached to the roof, with the edge lips resting on the topmost (outermost) edge of the two by fours, to be nailed there.
-This will vaguely resemble a series of playground slides.
+The idea is that the piece will fit between the two by fours you attached to the roof, with no possible leaks, with the edge lips resting on the topmost (outermost) edge of the two by fours, to be nailed there.
+This will vaguely resemble a series of many adjacent playground slides.

 We found that the best situation is that the pieces of corrugated metal extended the whole distance from ridge to eave.
 If a joint must be made, it should overlap at least 8 inches, and have a lot of silicone-caulk sealing the two pieces together.
 NO nails or other holes should exist ANYWHERE in the trough between the edge rib two by fours.
 If even a tiny amount of the oil leaked or seeped out, the smell is REALLY obvious and annoying!

-For an experimental system we built once, we then obtained two very large (1200 gallon) concrete septic tanks, which we put in the crawl space under the house (before it was built).
+For the first experimental system we built in 1974, we obtained two very large (1200 gallon) concrete septic tanks, which we put in the crawl space under the house (before it was built).
 Those tanks were placed on two layers of two inch thick blue Styrofoam, and then two layers of the same insulation was attached to all the outside surfaces of each of the two septic tanks.
-(This insulation gave about R-20 insulation value.
+(This insulation gave about R-20 insulation value.)
 The tanks then were painted ON THE INSIDE (a nasty job!) with polyurethane concrete paint, to seal the surface from oil seepage.

 Then, obtain used motor oil.
 There are companies that recycle it, but there are also many companies that will give it away to you.
 You do NOT need to, or even WANT to, clean or re-process it.
 From our point-of-view, the dirtier the oil, the blacker, and the better!
 If you use the twin large septic tank reservoir set up like we did, you will be able to put thousands of gallons of used motor oil in the reservoirs.